K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![177]

 ##### <div id='3-2-4-4-6'/> 3.2.4.4.6.
 Delete Quality Gate
-1. Click “Delete” button from the quality gate dashboard.
+1. Click the “Delete” button from the quality gate dashboard.
 ![178]
 2. Check the deleted quality gate.
 ![179]